 3. One file in the patch is enormous

-How to spot it: git diff --stat shows one file with thousands of changed lines.
-Or the agent appears to “freeze” on a single file.
+How to spot it: git diff --stat shows one file with thousands of changed lines, or the agent appears to “freeze” on a single file.

 4. Codex re-reads files it already has in context

-5. Task is open-ended (“refactor everything”)
+5. The task is open-ended (“refactor everything”)

 Shortest path to fix